dd9913762113/333/Pods/SPConfetti/README.md

 ### Manually

-If you prefer not to use any of dependency managers, you can integrate `SPConfetti` into your project manually.
+If you prefer not to use any of dependency managers, you can integrate manually.
 Put `Sources/SPConfetti` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

 ## Quick Start

+### UIKit

 For easy start confetti animation call this: